Change Impact on Forest Management

 kills trees by girdling at the root collar.

-States, killing thousands of oaks each year in forests,
+wilt kills thousands of trees each year in forests, woodlots and

 Oak Wilt Management - What are the Options: